Fossá waterfall

 The roundabout under the seabed is an attraction in itself.
 Photo by Ólavur Frederiksen.

 Eysturoyartunnilin is the most remarkable piece of construction in the North Atlantic.
-The 11,2km long tunnel connects the two most populous islands Streymoy and Eysturoy.
+The 11,2km (7 miles) long tunnel connects the two most populous islands Streymoy and Eysturoy.

 What makes the tunnel network unique is the world’s first undersea roundabout.
 The underwater traffic circle makes it possible to drive to two different locations on Eysturoy island, the western and eastern arm of the Skálafjørður fjord.